Tyrrell Analytics

 1. Improved Energy Efficiency

 Energy consumption is one of the largest contributors to a facility’s operational costs.
-With building analytics, facility managers can monitor and optimise energy use in real-time.
+With Tyrrell Analytics platform, facility managers can monitor and optimise energy use in real-time.
 Detailed data from HVAC, lighting, and other building systems can highlight inefficiencies—such as heating, cooling, or lighting areas unnecessarily—allowing managers to make quick adjustments.

 For example, through occupancy sensors and monitoring patterns, energy usage can be reduced during non-peak times, cutting down electricity bills.
 This proactive energy management not only lowers costs but also makes the facility more sustainable, which is often a priority for organisations aiming to meet environmental goals.